-We are relying on clinical trials performed by our licensor Vernalis, a third party, for a different indication, and the FDA or a foreign equivalent regulator may disagree with our ability to reference clinical data from third-party trials.\
+We are relying on clinical trials performed by our licensor Vernalis, a third party, for a different indication, and the FDA or a foreign equivalent regulator may disagree with our ability to reference clinical data from third-party trials.

-As part of the preclinical characterization of ANEB-001, Vernalis demonstrated that oral administration of ANEB-001 reduced hypolocomotion in mice after 30 minutes, effectively reversing the actions of THC.
+As described in "Business-Our Clinical Trials and Milestones," as part of the preclinical characterization of ANEB-001, Vernalis demonstrated that oral administration of ANEB-001 reduced hypolocomotion in mice after 30 minutes, effectively reversing the actions of THC.
 In 2006 and 2007, two Phase 1 studies for the treatment of obesity were conducted by Vernalis for ANEB-001.
 The Vernalis clinical trials were not conducted or overseen by us.
 Nonetheless, we are relying on these studies performed by a third party for a different indication.
 The FDA or a foreign equivalent regulator may disagree with our ability to reference the clinical data generated by the third-party trials.
 Should this occur, we are likely to experience delays in our ability to receive regulatory approval and commercialize our product candidate.